SystemsGenetics/KINC/examples/README.txt

 For this example, the file 'yeast-s_cerevisiae1.global.RMA.nc-no-na-nh.txt' contains the expression matrix for all 1535 samples.
 The columns of the matrix correspond to the samples and the rows correspond to the probesets on the array.
+The column headers have been removed from this file, but the exact order of samples for the columns is found in the 'samples.txt' file.
 The expression levels in this file have already been normalized.
 Control probes and ambiguous probes have been removed as well as outlier samples.
 In total, 10359 probesets remain in the file.
 For detailed instructions about the quality control steps used, please see the